What to expect if you adopt from CGAP!

 Once your greyhound is in your home:

-You hound will be spayed or neutered, their teeth will be cleaned, they will be up to date on their shots, wormed, and will be tested for heartworm.
+You hound will be spayed or neutered, they will be up to date on their shots, wormed, and will be tested for heartworm.
 They may be on medication to prevent parasites.
 We recommend tick testing and in particular fecal testing within 2 weeks of arrival, during their first veterinary checkup.

 Your hound will have started the housebreaking process, and you'll receive a profile of your new hound that will fill you in on exactly what to expect, current diet, and where your hound is at with various training issues.
 Your hound will likely still be in the process of learning how to be alone, or learning how to get along with other pets.
 Walking in the city is a big change, so that's another area that may need practice.
 Finishing that training with you will ensure the right fit into your home.
 We can help with resources and training tips.